UPPMAX/HPC-python/docs/day2/intro.rst

 (optional) Exercise 4: where is what?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Explore the website of the course.
-Where you can you find the things below?
+Where can you find the things below?

 - The schedule